vyshakpadinjarote/julia/doc/src/manual/profile.md

      with (default, `:tree`) or without (`:flat`) indentation indicating tree structure.
   * `C` -- If `true`, backtraces from C and Fortran code are shown (normally they are excluded).
-Try running the introductory example with `Profile.print(C = true)`.
+Try running the introductory example with `Profile.Time.print(C = true)`.
 This can be extremely helpful in deciding whether it's Julia code or C code that is causing a bottleneck; setting `C = true` also improves the interpretability of the nesting, at the cost of longer profile dumps.
   * `combine` -- Some lines of code contain multiple operations; for example, `s += A[i]` contains both an array